SilentDev-Na/API-Samples/README.md

 No sensitive data (API keys, passwords) will be included.

-Contributions and suggestions are welcome once projects are added.
+- Contributions and suggestions are welcome for existing projects.

 Stay tuned for updates as new API projects are added! 💻✨